-An ASULEARN online review site is available for each of the three areas of the Praxis I test (Reading, Writing and Math).
-The site includes tips, review of key content, and practice tests.
-Please email Cama Duke at email@example.com to request access to this site (only available if you have an active Appalachian email address).
+An ASULEARN online review site is available for each of the three areas of the Praxis PPST I test (Reading, Writing and Math).
+Please note that this site will not be useful for the Praxis CORE tests that replace PPST I in September 2014.
+The site includes tips, review of key content, and practice tests for the PPST Praxis I. Please email Cama Duke at firstname.lastname@example.org to request access to this site (only available if you have an active Appalachian email address).

 Describe the Reading Praxis I Test

 The reading test is made of varying lengths of short, nonfiction reading passages.
 Students are then asked to answer a number of multiple choice questions on the passages.
 These questions test students' ability to identify the main idea, supporting details, and to make inferences (read between the lines) based on the reading.
 A student's vocabulary also plays a role, since they must understand words in the passage and the questions in order to choose the right answer.
 Logical thinking and careful reading of the question are also important.
 Students have about an hour to complete 40-50 questions (depending on format of testing).

 The writing test includes a 30 minute timed point of view essay (similar to the English placement test) and 30 minutes to complete a series of multiple choice questions testing a student's knowledge of grammar.
 Students need to be able to recognize grammar errors (rather than be able to state grammar rules).

 Most of the math problems involve percentage, fractions, geometry, general problem-solving, basic algebra, interpreting graphs, and logical thinking.
 Students are not allowed to use a calculator.

 How to sign up for the Praxis I test